darrenburns/posting/README.md

 Posting is still under development and not yet feature complete.

+The UI, config, and request format is subject to change while the version specifier contains a `b` in it.

-Some notable missing features include variables/environments, pre/post-request scripts, and the ability to send form data and files.
+Some notable missing features include variables/environments, pre/post-request scripts, and the ability to send files.

 ## Installation